coolgk/project-templates/node-typescript/README.md

 ### Pre-Commit Hook

-`npm run lint -- --fix` is triggered before each commit.
-This command fixes linting errors.
+`eslint --cache --fix` is triggered before each commit.
+This command tries to fix linting errors when it is possible.

+`eslint` has been configured to also checks and fixes formatting errors detected by `prettier`. (https://prettier.io/docs/en/integrating-with-linters.html)

 ### Pre-Push Hook